shaoyanpan/Full-dose-Whole-body-PET-Synthesis-from-Low-dose-PET-Using-Consistency-Model/README.md

 conda env create -f \your directory\test_env.yaml
 ```

+The data organization example is shown in folder "MRI_to_CT_brain_for_dosimetric\imagesTr".
+Or you can see the below screenshots:

+MATLAB files: every matlab file can contain a dict has image and label together.
+So you see you only need two folders: imagesTr for training, imagesTs for testing, and imagesVal for validation.
+You can change the name but please make sure also change the reading dir in the jupyter notebook

 # Usage

 The usage is in the jupyter notebook Consistency_Low_Dose_Denoising_main.ipynb.
 Including how to build the consistency-diffusion forward process, how to build a network, and how to call the whole Consistency process to train, and sample new synthetic images.
 However, we give simple example below: